traefik/mocktail/readme.md

 Unlike [mockery](https://github.com/vektra/mockery), Mocktail generates typed methods on mocks.

+For an explanation of why we created Mocktail, you can read [this article](https://traefik.io/blog/mocktail-the-mock-generator-for-strongly-typed-mocks/).

 ## How to use

 - Create a file named `mock_test.go` inside the package that you can to create mocks.